bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image098.png?raw=true"
   style="width:50%"
-  title="2.02.
-Visual Studio - Part 2"
+  title="2.02 Visual Studio - Part 2"
-  alt="2.02.
-Visual Studio - Part 2." />
+  alt="2.02 Visual Studio - Part 2." />
 </p>

 <p>I'm back in my code editor.
 And now, I'm ready to add a script.
-So let's add a script
+Let's add a script
 to this file.
 And we can see some JavaScript actually happened here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 99. add 'my first script' as an h1 (68) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->